-Tip: Raspberry tastes excellent with grilled chicken.
-You can make a raspberry salsa along with grilled chicken and have a great lunch!
-The two flavors complement each other beautifully!
+Tip: You can make a raspberry salsa and grilled chicken and have a great lunch!
+The two flavours complement each other beautifully!

-When we hear our elders saying “eat your greens,” we should listen to them!
-Spinach is a low-calorie and food high in antioxidants.
-The best part is that spinach can be made in any way you like and has a rich and earthy flavor.
+Spinach is a low-calorie food high in antioxidants.
+The best part is that spinach can be made in any way you like and has a rich and earthy flavour.

 - Eating spinach has many health benefits, from protection against UV rays to good eye health.

 Tip: There’s nothing like a green spinach smoothie.
-To boost antioxidant content in the body, blend spinach with apples and bananas along with yogurt.
+To boost antioxidant content in the body, blend spinach with apples and bananas and yoghurt.

-Red Cabbage is a unique antioxidant-rich food that includes Vitamin A, K, and C and essential minerals.
-It has an attractive red color from the anthocyanins and that filled with antioxidants.
-It’s low in calories and also an excellent choice for people who are aiming at weight loss.
+Red Cabbage is a unique antioxidant-rich food with vitamins A, K, and C and essential minerals.
+It has an attractive red colour from the anthocyanins filled with antioxidants.
+It’s low in calories and an excellent choice for people aiming at weight loss.